griffio/gradle-project-apt-example/README.md

 gradle modules layout - single build.gradle file is used

+Example Annotation Processor that creates some dummy classes.

 ~~~
 /annotations -- just annotation class for processor to use
 /application -- annotated classes used for generation